 My response to that is just because they can, doesn’t mean they should.
 Everyone thinks their kid is a genius, and perhaps they might be.
 It’s ok for kids to read something that’s easy.
 It’s ok to read something challenging.
 Kids should read things appropriate for their age and interests, not their ability.
 Let them read silly, fun stories with topics that interest them.
 There’s no need to let them read books that the content is all about dating, high school issues, or crime dramas.
 Let them be little!

 Can I tell you what she did have money for?
-A couple of candy apples, a few bags of cotton candy, a big soda, a stuffed animal won from a game, a face-painted little sister, and one of those giant inflatable hammers!
+A couple of candy apples, several bags of cotton candy, a big soda, a stuffed animal won from a game, a face-painted little sister, and one of those giant inflatable hammers!
 All while pushing a Marlboro down the street.
 Ugh!
-In hindsight, I wish I would have just given the kid the book.
-For me, I don’t mind buying books – especially when a child asks for one!
-As for all that other stuff, I don’t have the money.
-Really.
+I wish I would have just given the kid the book.
+I never mind buying books, especially when a child asks for one!
+As for all that other stuff, I really don’t have the money.

 I hear this one frequently.
 This is the one that makes my head spin, my pupils shrink, and makes me twitch!
 I am not much help in helping them find those because we have always homeschooled, and that program was not around when I was in school myself.
 Being unfamiliar with the program, I did a little research.
 Talk about limiting potential!
 From a Google search, I found the following: (you might want to grab your mustard, because the bologna is here!)